NewViewNewBeginning/project-01-CI/README.md

 Site was tested across multiple virtual mobile devices and browsers.
 I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.

 I tested on hardware devices such as: 14' screen HP laptop, 17' screen Asus laptop, 27' hp monitor, Samsung s20fe, Samsung s7edge and Samsung Note 10.

+## Issues found

+During codding I found few times that items in container were taking more space that their container which cause horizontal scrollbar.
+All them were scale and reduced for proper content display.

+The app is clear from bugs/ no bugs were found on testing.

 ## Performance testing